hpca2021/Refraser-awareScheduling/README.md

 [schedule.csv](schedule.csv)
 * The output data with the X-axis/Y-axis are number of concurrent process/process priority of Deep Learning Application
 * **Plase note that:**
-  * The provided numbers are expected finished time of Deep Learning Process
+  * The provided numbers are the expected finished time of Deep Learning Process
-  * The 's'/'t'/'r' characters marked as Safe Zone/Trade-Off Zone/Reloading Zone
+  * The 's'/'t'/'r' characters represent the Safe Zone/Trade-Off Zone/Reloading Zone

 Example:
-This is the output [schedule.csv](schedule.csv) with the default priority of concurrent process is 0 and the Deep Learning Process priority are bound in range [-10:9].
+This is the output [schedule.csv](schedule.csv) with the default priority of concurrent process is 0 and the Deep Learning Processes' priorities are bounded in range [-10:9].
 ```
  ,-10,-9,-8,-7,-6,-5,-4,-3,-2,-1,0,1,2,3,4,5,6,7,8,9,
  0,91,91,91,91,91,91,91,91,91,91,91,91,91,91,91,91,91,91,91,91,